miguelmartin75/Wink-Signals/readme.md

 # FastTEvent

+---

-This library is designed to be a fast and easy way to handle your events.
+A fast template event system for C++, using the Fastest Possible C++ Delegates.
+This library is designed to be fast and easy to use.
+It is incredibly lightweight and type-safe.

 # Author

+---

 Miguel Martin - [miguel.martin7.5@hotmail.com](mailto:miguel.martin7.5@hotmail.com)

+# Installation

+---

+This library is a header-only library (mainly because of templates), therefore there is no installation.
+Just place it in your project, or somewhere your compiler can find it and you're all set!

 # Usage

+---

 ## Event Senders